ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 algorithm and ciphersuite) negotiation, and key derivation.
 Peer authentication may be mutual; however, commonly, only the server is authenticated.
 X.509 certificates are commonly used in this authentication step, though other mechanisms, such as raw public keys {{RFC7250}}, exist.
-The client is not authenticated unless explicitly requested by the server with a CertificateRequest handshake message.
-Assuming strong cryptography, an infrastructure for trust establishment, correctly-functioning endpoints, and communication patterns free from side channels, server authentication is sufficient to establish a channel resistant to eavesdroppers.
+The client is not authenticated unless explicitly requested by the server.

 The handshake protocol is also extensible.
 It allows for a variety of extensions to be included by either the client or server.
 These extensions are used to specify client preferences, e.g., the application-layer protocol to be driven with the TLS connection {{RFC7301}}, or signals to the server to aid operation, e.g., Server Name Indication (SNI) {{RFC6066}}.
-Various extensions also exist to tune the parameters of the record protocol, e.g., the maximum fragment length {{RFC6066}}
-and record size limit {{!I-D.ietf-tls-record-limit}}.
+Various extensions also exist to tune the parameters of the record protocol, e.g., the maximum fragment length {{RFC6066}} and record size limit {{!I-D.ietf-tls-record-limit}}.

 Alerts are used to convey errors and other atypical events to the endpoints.
 There are two classes of alerts: closure and error alerts.
 A closure alert is used to signal to the other peer that the sender wishes to terminate the connection.